 The immunity (protection from being sued) lies in the nature of the parent-child relationship.
 Exceptions arise where insurance covers the parent’s activity that causes the child’s injury.
 The most common example is related to a parent’s negligence in driving a motor vehicle.
 If the parent is even partially at fault in a car accident where his or her child is injured, the child has a right to sue the parent for expenses like medical bills and lost wages.
 If the child were to die as a result of that accident, the personal representative of the child’s estate (usually the other parent) would have a right to sue him or her in a wrongful death action.

 This immunity does not extend to step parents.
 They do not have the same legal responsibilities as parents (whether natural or adopted) to provide support so they do not get the same rights.
 Step parents can be sued under the same circumstances as any other individual who causes an injury.

 As you can see, parental liability is a touchy, difficult claim.
 It's strongly recommended that you don't attempt to settle your case without an attorney.

 We are Here to Help and Answer Questions

 If you or someone you know is dealing with an injury or loss of a loved one after an accident, we are here to help.
-Call us with any questions you may have about how to proceed with an insurance claim against a family member and why you should consider an attorney to handle your case.
+Conact us online or call us directly at 888.815.6398 to schedule your free consultation.
+We will be happy to discuss the best ways to proceed with an insurance claim against a family member.